Nicolás de Piérola

+He founded the Democratic Party in 1889.
+In 1895, he overthrew the Andrés Avelino Cáceres government.
+As president, he implemented various political and economic reforms.

 Early years

 Nicolás de Piérola was born and educated in the southern Peruvian city of Arequipa.
+He was the son of an "aristocratic, but impoverished, ultra-Catholic family."
 He moved to Lima to study theology at the Seminario de Santo Toribio, and later obtained his law degree from the Faculty of Law.
 His parents died in 1857.

-He married Doña Jesusa de Iturbide, believed to be the illegitimate daughter of Agustín Jerónimo de Iturbide y Huarte the son of Emperor Agustín de Iturbide of Mexico.
+He married Doña Jesusa de Iturbide, believed to be the illegitimate daughter of Agustín Jerónimo de Iturbide y Huarte, the son of Emperor Agustín de Iturbide of Mexico.
+She died in 1914, one year after Piérola's death, in the house in the jirón Áncash he had purchased in 1869.

 Political life

 Minister of Economy

 From 1868 to 1871, he became Minister of Finance under President José Balta.
 He requested, from the Parliament, broad powers in order to negotiate with several companies and to get the best possible deal.
 The result of his negotiations, the so-called "Hires Dreyfus" treaty was signed with a French company, the "Dreyfus Brothers".

 The treaty granted the Dreyfus house of Paris the monopoly of the Peruvian guano exports.
-Though successful at first, he was later accused and impeached under Pardo's administration of misappropriating funds, but was honorably acquitted of dishonest practice after he managed to obtain the support of Congress.
+Though successful at first, he was later accused and impeached under Pardo's administration of misappropriating funds, but was honorably acquitted of the charge of dishonest practice after he managed to obtain the support of Congress.

 Coup attempt against Prado

-On May 6, 1877, in an attempt to overthrow the government of Mariano Ignacio Prado the ironclad Huáscar was seized at Callao port by followers of de Pierola.
+On May 6, 1877, in an attempt to overthrow the government of Mariano Ignacio Prado, the ironclad "Huáscar" was seized at Callao port by followers of de Pierola.
 Led by the retired Navy Captain Germán Astete, it took part in the inconclusive Battle of Pacocha in which, at the helm of the monitor "Huáscar", they were forced to flee by two British ships, the "Amethyst" and the "Shah".

-Huáscar surrendered to the government two days later, after almost one month of sabotage actions.
+"Huáscar" surrendered to the government two days later, after almost one month of sabotage actions.
 Piérola was taken to Callao after he surrendered, he preferred to remove himself to Valparaíso and later to Europe.